MicrosoftDocs/azure-devops-docs/docs/build-release/tasks/test/cloud-based-load-test.md

 [!INCLUDE [temp](../../_shared/version-tfs-2015-rtm.md)]

 ![icon](_img/cloud-based-load-test-icon.png)
-Runs a load test in the cloud with Visual Studio Team Services.
+Runs a load test in the cloud with VSTS.

 Use this task to understand, test, and validate your app's performance.
 The task can be used in a build or release